jeffstienstra/numerator3000/README.md

 ## Available Scripts

+Be sure to use node `v16.14.2` or later.
-In the project directory, you can run:
+In the project directory, for live reload using nodemon run:
+### `npx nodemon app.js`

+otherwise run:
 ### `npm start`

 Runs the app in the development mode.\